devthefuture-org/dockerfile-x/README.md

 this will compile the final Dockerfile using [devthefuture/dockerfile-x](https://hub.docker.com/r/devthefuture/dockerfile-x) docker image, just before running the build

+### Requirements

+We recommend using Docker 20.10 or later.
+However, if you're working with Docker versions as old as 18.09, you can still enable BuildKit.
+To do so, you'll need to set the following environment variables: `DOCKER_BUILDKIT=1` and `COMPOSE_DOCKER_CLI_BUILD=1`.

 ## Features:
 - [INCLUDE](#include): Incorporate content as is from other Dockerfiles or snippets.